Teesra Kinara

-Teesra Kinara is a 1980 Pakistani television series written by Rahat Kazmi, based on Ayn Rand's novel The Fountainhead.
+Teesra Kinara is a 1980 Pakistani television series written by Rahat Kazmi and based on Ayn Rand's novel The Fountainhead.
 It was produced and directed by Shahzad Khalil.
+The series aired on PTV and ran for thirteen episodes.
+The series is regarded as one of the best 80s colour-TV serials.

-Synopsis
+Plot

-The story is about Ali (Rahat Kazmi) who is expelled from the architecture department for not following the traditional architecture designs.
-His friend Raheel Obiad joined a popular architecture firm and is achieving traditional success.
-Then he meets Mehreen (Sahira), a newspaper reporter, and has a hard time with Babar Kamal (Shafi), a businessman.
-Shazia (Badar), a famous actress, asks Raheel (Usman) to become friends with her daughter Salma (Saba) who lives in a girls hostel.
+The series follows Ali (Rahat Kazmi), an architecture student who is expelled from his department for refusing to conform to conventional design principles.
+His close friend Raheel Obaid (Usman Peerzada) takes a more orthodox path, joining an established architecture firm and attaining conventional success.
+Ali later meets Mehreen (Sahira Kazmi), a newspaper reporter and critic, and comes into conflict with Babar Kamal (Shafi Muhammad Shah), a businessman.
+A parallel storyline follows Shazia (Badar Khalil), a well-known actress, who asks Raheel to befriend her daughter Salma (Saba Hameed), a resident of a girls' hostel.